 4 Key Ratios to Look at when Investing in Dividend Stocks

 Dividend Payout Ratio

-The dividend payout ratio is calculated by dividing the annual dividends per share by annual earnings per share, or in the other words the total amount of dividends paid out divided by the total amount of the company’s net earnings.
-So the concept is that you don’t want to see a company pay out too high of a percentage of its earnings in dividends because that might prove to be unsustainable if expenses or debt increases unexpectedly.
+The dividend payout ratio is calculated by dividing the annual dividends per share by annual earnings per share, or in the other words, the total amount of dividends paid out divided by the total amount of the company’s net earnings.
+So the concept is that you don’t want to see a company pay out too high of a percentage of its earnings in dividends, because that might prove to be unsustainable if expenses or debt increase unexpectedly.
 A healthy dividend payout ratio is 50% or less.